peterhry/peterhrynkow.com/_posts/2019-07-13-why-frameworks.md

 ---
 layout: post
-title: "Vanilla JavaScript Doesn’t Cut it"
+title: "Why Use a JavaScript Framework"
 date: 2019-07-13 00:00:00
 categories: [javascript]
 ---

 Recently, I was asked why using a framework or library like React, Angular, or Vue.js is better for building web apps than vanilla JavaScript.
-Some folks claim that [JavaScript frameworks are unnecessary](https://dev.to/gypsydave5/why-you-shouldnt-use-a-web-framework-3g24) and that [platform APIs are all you need](https://gomakethings.com/javascript-frameworks-are-better-for-accessibility-and-other-myths/) to build a web app these days.
-Here's why they're wrong:
+Here are my thoughts:

 ### Frameworks and libraries provide battle-tested solutions to common problems